Common Objections to Paying by Direct Debit, and How to Deal With Them

 Let them know that you will still send invoices or agree payment in advance as usual

-Tell them they’re guaranteed a refund if any payment is ever taken in error
+Tell them they’re protected by the Direct Debit guarantee, which guarantees them a refund if any payment is ever taken in error

 Tell them they are notified before a payment is taken and they can cancel their Direct Debit at any time to stop future payments